Foria Relief is a new cannabis suppository dedicated to menstrual pain

 The first — and only — cannabis suppository on the market dedicated to treating menstrual cramps, Foria Relief officially launched January 25th.
 You might know Foria from Foria Pleasure, the cannabis sensation enhancement oil (I tried this as well and can recommend it, vividly).
 With the launch of vaginal suppositories created to relieve menstrual cramps, Foria’s claiming their throne as the queen of all vagina-related cannabis needs.

 The suppository capsules are made with just three natural ingredients: organic cocoa butter, CO2 extracted cannabis oil, and CBD isolate.
+If you are interested in learning more about CBD isolate then you can check out this cbd isolate guide here.
+There are loads of different ways that you can take CBD though.
+For example, you might be interested in using a cbd bath bomb, or taking cd gummies.
+If this is something which sounds of interest to you, then you could check out a website like https://www.justcbdstore.com which can offer you these sort of things.
 According to doctors, this is news worth celebrating.
 “We know that cannabis does help pain.
 We do see a lot of patients with dysmenorrhea.
 Dysmenorrhea is painful menstrual periods.
 It’s a fantastic modality to help patients,” said Morton Barke, MD.
 Barke is a retired gynecologist with nearly 50 years of experience who is currently working as the medical director of a Venice, CA medical marijuana evaluation center.

 Whether you’re using the Foria Relief for dysmenorrhea, run of the mill cramps, or mid-cycle discomfort, it works the same way: by activating your body’s cannabinoid receptors in the pelvic region.
 Foria Relief is safe to use with tampons, and is created in a mid-range of average vaginal pH as to not disrupt your balance.
 It takes about 15 to 30 minutes to kick in, and you can expect some light discharge (although I barely noticed any on my Etsy panty liners).